What Vitamins Shouldn’t Be Taken Together?

 Iron and Vitamin C

-Vitamins that can be taken together also include Iron and Vitamin C, since Vitamin C strongly increases the absorption of non-heme Iron (Iron from plant-based sources).
+Vitamins that can be taken together also include Iron and Vitamin C, since Vitamin C increases the absorption of non-heme Iron (Iron from plant-based sources).
 [3]

 Best Ways To Take Different Vitamins